Skip to main content

 Analysis

 Concurrent juvenile jurisdiction advances the national defense strategy by achieving the secretary of defense’s goal of succeeding through teamwork when states collaborate with the federal government.
-State legislatures have the authority to establish a legal mechanism that would permit juveniles on military installations to be adjudicated in state courts, though the administration can be delegated to a state office and achieved through customized local agreements.
+State legislatures have the authority to establish a legal mechanism that would permit juveniles on military installations to be adjudicated in state courts.
+The state office can achieve this through customized local agreements.

 State Policymakers